Patient education: Bipolar disorder (manic depression) (Beyond the Basics)

 During your discussion, consider the following issues:

-- Newer antipsychotic medicines, including olanzapine and quetiapine are not known to cause birth defects, but there is not as much information about the safety of these medicines during pregnancy.
+●Newer antipsychotic medicines, including olanzapine, quetiapine, and risperidone, are not known to cause birth defects, but there is not as much information about the safety of these medicines during pregnancy.
 In addition, there are no long-term data about how these medicines could potentially affect the child.

 The blood level of one medicine, lamotrigine, is decreased in women who take birth control pills.
 Some women who take lamotrigine and a birth control pill will need a higher dose of lamotrigine.